Guinea pig not drinking water?

 Injecting 2 ml of a laxative into the animal’s rectum should help the pet.

-It’s imperative to feed your guinea pig with fractionally milled hay.
+It’s imperative to feed your constipated guinea pigs with fractionally milled hay.

 It’s also necessary for your guinea pig to drink water with probiotics.

-Bloating of the stomach and intestines in domestic rodents occurs as a result of the fermentation processes in the gastrointestinal tract.
+Bloating of the stomach and intestines in guinea pigs occurs as a result of the fermentation processes in the gastrointestinal tract.

 Pathology is dangerous by rupture of the wall of the stomach or intestines with accumulated gases with the development of peritonitis and instant death.

-The disease occurs when animals are fed a large amount of moist green grass or root crops.
+The disease occurs when guinea pigs are fed a large amount of moist green grass or root crops.

 Fermentation can be caused by: